 My Maximum Bend Progress

 Before my total knee replacement surgery, my knee was bone-on-bone with no cartilage left in the joint.
-It was painful to walk and put weight on the knee.
+It was painful to walk and to put weight on the knee.

 It was also painful when I tried to use leg machines at the fitness center.